CHIN3407 Chinese 7

 - Students are able to (1) read and translate authentic Chinese materials using a dictionary and discuss their ideas on contemporary social and cultural issues in China; (2) conduct research and present academic arguments in both Chinese and English; (3) express their research findings and ideas with a high level of fluency and accuracy in both spoken and written forms; and (4) develop specialist vocabulary in social sciences and humanities topics.
 Additionally, students acquire and refine both written and oral (including non-verbal) communication skills which equip students with the ability to discern and use a variety of language registers, ranging from conversational and colloquial usage to formal and academic conventions.

-- Typically this unit is assessed in the following ways: (1) test; (2) written assignment; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) test; (2) written assignment; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.